How to obtain your Costa Rica driver’s license when having a residency ID

 Nearly all obstacles to our residency in Costa Rica are in the rear-view mirror except for the matter of getting our Costa Rican driver’s licenses.
 If you have a current/valid driver’s license from your home state or province, this should be one of the easiest items to tick off your list, but Costa Rica’s bureaucracy has one more little gotcha’ in store.

 It’s probably another case of the left hand not knowing what the right is doing.
-The latest policy in effect at COSEVI, Costa Rica’s department of motor vehicles, states that Costa Rican driver’s licenses cannot be issued until one has their cedula de residencia and their 90-day entry visa has expired.
+The latest policy in effect at COSEVI, Costa Rica’s department of motor vehicles, states that a Costa Rican driver’s license cannot be issued until one has their Cedula de Residencia / DIMEX residency card and their 90-day entry visa has expired.

 2) Inconvenience a friend and have them drive you there; or